-Siegel & Kaufman, P.C., has a proven record representing parents in child custody and parental responsibility cases.
+Siegel, Colin & Kaufman, has a proven record representing parents in child custody and parental responsibility cases.
 Custody cases determine how the parents will share legal decision-making for their child and whether the parents will share physical custody or one parent will have primary physical custody.
 Parental responsibility cases (sometimes referred to as "visitation" cases) result in a plan for specific time to be spent by each parent with each child.
 Our attorneys are among the most respected in the state and focus on creating a custody and parenting responsibility arrangement that fits your needs.
 Our emphasis is always on out-of-court solutions first when appropriate, and then we vigorously litigate your case if settlement is not viable.

 Custody and parental responsibility are determined based on what is in the child's best interests.
 Connecticut courts consider the following factors when making those cases: